Poseclop/poseclop-components/projects/ngx-video-player/README.md

 <img align="center" src="https://github.com/Poseclop/poseclop-components/blob/master/projects/ngx-video-player/img/player-ui.png"></img>

 ### Main features
-- Lightweight
+- Lightweight, no nonsense video player for angular
+- Emulate the youtube video progress bar.
+Can show chapters and a thumbnail for hovered video time.
-- Interface intended to stick to the HTML5 video element
+- Interface intended to stick to the HTML5 video element (as much as possible, suggestions are welcome and check roadmap for features to come)
-- Thumbnail on the video progress, that shows a snapshot, time and chapter for pointed position
-- Expose all video attributes
 - Manage the video displayed using [sources] input
 - Manage the subtitles using [tracks] input
 - Use the [chapters] input to display current media chapter